Sunbird-Obsrv/Community/use/obsrv-deployment-using-helm.md

 1. Hardware Specifications

-To run the obsrv system smoothly, it needs to process at least 10 to 15 million events per day.
-This requires a minimum of 16 CPU cores and 32 GB of RAM.
+For smooth operation of the obsrv system, a minimum of 16 CPU cores and 32 GB of RAM is required to handle the processing of 10 to 15 million events per day.

 2. Install helm